 Keep the Quality Score up.
 Keep costs low.

-In AdWords the quality score is a determined by how well your ad performs in these areas:
+In Ads the quality score is a determined by how well your ad performs in these areas:

 - CTR (click through rate) What percentage of impressions result in a click?